OceanSplash/OceanSplash/README.md

 - 👋 Hi, I’m @OceanSplash an upcoming web deverloper and cybersecurity specailist
 - 👀 I’m interested in cybersecurity, particually pentesting and developing secure websites.
 - 🌱 I’m currently learning learning Front-End web development and software development fundamentals.
-- 💞️ I’m looking to collaborate on projects such as cybersecurity tools and web development projects (Front-End)
+- 💞️ I’m looking to collaborate on projects such as cybersecurity tools and web development projects (Front-End).
-- 📫 How to reach me by E-mail @ oceansplash@myyahoo.com
+- 📫 How to reach me by E-mail @ oceansplash@myyahoo.com .

 <!---